ZezeljNikola/Stateful-machine-learning-neural-network-strategy/README.md

 This strategy uses a stateful approach to manage  positions with exits.
-It operates on S&P 500 stocks, dynamically selects the 15 least volatile and uses feedforward neural network to predict whether the price will rise and to create entry trading signals.For exit take profit, stop loss, and holding period limits are used.
+It operates on S&P 500 stocks, dynamically selects the 15 least volatile and uses feedforward neural network to predict whether the price will rise and  create entry trading signals based on predictions.
+For exit take profit, stop loss, and holding period limits are used.

 ### Strategy Components:
 1. Data Loading and Preparation: